AdobeDocs/experience-manager-64.en/help/forms/using/features-flex-workspace-available-html.md

 discoiquuid: ef5c957a-9d5a-42be-ad85-bdca876f56bc
 ---

-# Features of Flex workspace not available in AEM Forms workspace{#features-of-flex-workspace-not-available-in-aem-forms-workspace}
+# Features of Flex workspace not available in AEM Forms workspace {#features-of-flex-workspace-not-available-in-aem-forms-workspace}

 AEM Forms workspace is the brand new workspace.
 The following are some of the features of Flex-based workspace that are not available in AEM Forms workspace.